aayush3009/VANDELS-stacking/README.md

 - Convert the spectra to rest frame using the redshift value given in the header file
 - Create a rest-frame wavelength grid assuming a median wavelength on to which individual spectra would be resampled
 - Perform a weighted average of the spectra, where the weights are based on the errors on the individual spectra
-- Propagate the errors and save the stacked spectrum along with the errors!
+- Propagate the errors using the prescription described in Guaita+2017
+- Save the stacked spectrum along with the errors!

 Python packages required for essential functions: